luminousbay/luminousbay.github.io/_posts/2018-06-10-rpi-livestream.md

 ### Access your camera video stream via Dataplicity Wormhole

 To see our video stream embedded using HTML we’ll go to the address below (remember to replace <YOUR_ID> with your device Wormhole URL from your Dataplicity account).
+{: .text-justify}

 https://\<YOUR_ID>\.dataplicity.io/stream_simple.html

-Now let us make an android app using MIT App Inventor
+_Now let us make an android app using MIT App Inventor_

 Necessary block diagram for this is shown below